okkevaneck/prospr/docs/source/quickstart.rst

 ------------------
 A Protein object keeps track of multiple properties while it is being folded.
 These properties can be checked as attributes of the Protein object.
-Below all properties are listed, but please refer to the :doc:`manpages` to see what they all keep track of exactly.
+Below all properties are listed, but please refer to the :doc:`api` to see what they all keep track of exactly.

 .. code-block:: python